-Other than with respect to Mr. Rechler as described below under "-Convertible Notes" and "-WorxWell Acquisition," none of our directors, executive officers or their immediate family members has or has had any material interest in any transaction in which the Company is a participant that would require disclosure under Item 404(a) of Regulation S-K.
+Other than with respect to Mr. Rechler as described below, none of our directors, executive officers or their immediate family members has or has had any material interest in any transaction in which the Company is a participant that would require disclosure under Item 404(a) of Regulation S-K.